aws-samples/amazon-rekognition-and-amazon-appflow-image-moderation-using-aws-cdk-for-slack/README.md

 Install the AWS CDK - [Getting Started Guide](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html)

 ### Environment Variable Prep
 Export the following environment variables in your terminal session.
-These are used by the CDK to configure the solution.
+These are used by the CDK to configure the solution during deployment.

-* SlackClientID (Obtained from the steps above when creating your Slack App)
+* SlackClientID (Obtained from the steps above when creating your Slack app)
-* SlackClientSecret (Obtained from the steps above when creating your Slack App)
+* SlackClientSecret (Obtained from the steps above when creating your Slack app)
-* SlackWorkspaceInstanceURL (Based on your Slack Workspace name)
+* SlackWorkspaceInstanceURL (Based on your Slack workspace name)
-* SlackChannelParamID (Obtained by navigating to your Workspace and Channel in the [web interface of Slack](https://app.slack.com/).
+* SlackChannelParamID (Obtained by navigating to your Slack workspace and channel in the [web interface of Slack](https://app.slack.com/).
 It is the last portion of the URL (following the last forward slash) )
 ![Channel ID](/images/channel-id.png)
-* SlackOAuthAccessToken (Obtained from your [Slack App's management page](https://api.slack.com/apps).
+* SlackOAuthAccessToken (Obtained from your [Slack app's management page](https://api.slack.com/apps).
 Under the Features menu select the OAuth & Permissions option.
 Be sure to use the "User OAuth Token".)

 E.g.: